 Cone Workout Introduction: This workout is not to be confused with the cone drill, also known as the stick drill, in which cones or sticks are set up a certain distance apart to help athletes increase their stride length.
 This workout does also address stride length, but it is a workout, not a drill. [...]

 Here is our first instructional video, on Lead Leg Mechanics.
 Steve McGill teaches how to lead with the knee, extend the leg, and cycle the heel back under the hip.
 Also look forward to the next issue, when McGill will discuss Trail Leg Mechanics, and we will have improved audio equipment for better sound [...]

-The APRIL issue of The Hurdle Mag has been released.
+The JULY issue of The Hurdle Mag was released on 7/14.

 Check it out HERE!